Towards Unified AI-Driven Fracture Mechanics: The Extended Deep Energy Method (XDEM): Extended discussion on XDEM

 where $\boldsymbol{A}_{c}\in\mathbb{R}^{l_{o}\times r}$, $\boldsymbol{B}_{c}\in\mathbb{R}^{r\times[l_{i}(G+r)]}$, $\boldsymbol{A}_{w}\in\mathbb{R}^{l_{o}\times r}$, and $\boldsymbol{B}_{w}\in\mathbb{R}^{r\times l_{i}}$.

 It should be noted that transfer can be performed incrementally between consecutive load steps.
 However, in the later stages of displacement-controlled loading, non-physical fracture patterns may appear (see \Cref{subsec:DEM_zero_energy}).
 This issue arises due to the delicate balance between the expressive power of neural networks and the accuracy of numerical integration.
+Although it is fundamentally unrelated to transfer learning algorithms like LoRA, this issue primarily stems from the numerical integration precision.
+In the future, however, a transfer learning algorithm that improves the integration accuracy in subsequent load steps could potentially be developed for solving fracture mechanics problems using PINNs.
 Therefore, in practice, XDEM often uses the parameters obtained from the first load step as the baseline for transfer learning.
+For the fracture propagation results in the manuscript, we use the parameters obtained from the first load step as the baseline for transfer learning.